-Al technology may also be protected by copyright, whether or not registered with the United States Copyright Office.
+Al technology may also be protected by copyright, regardless of registration with the United States Copyright Office.
 For example, Al data that is arranged in a predetermined format to meet preprocessing concerns to train an Al model, would be subject to copyright upon being fixed in tangible form.